NADP Spring Meeting and Scientific Symposium

 - The cost for the field trip is $65.
 Payment can be done during the registration process.

-If you need to pay for the Field Trip separately, there are two options:
+If you need to pay for the Field Trip separately, follow the instructions on the registration website for paying by a different payment method.

 Symposium Theme: NADP 2026: THINKING OUTSIDE THE BUCKET: Innovation in a Changing Environment

-The 2026 symposium will focus on encouraging innovative approaches to air, deposition, and ecosystem monitoring and data analyses.
-The symposium will bring together scientists, environmental policy professionals, natural resource managers, and advocacy groups to advance the science and tools that are needed to effectively protect human and ecosystem health.
-Symposium sessions will include:
+The 2026 symposium focused on encouraging innovative approaches to air, deposition, and ecosystem monitoring and data analyses.
+The symposium brought together scientists, environmental policy professionals, natural resource managers, and advocacy groups to advance the science and tools that are needed to effectively protect human and ecosystem health.
+Symposium sessions included:

-- Atmospheric Deposition Monitoring and Modeling: Networks, Methods, and Innovative Data Analyses
+) - Session 5: Atmospheric Deposition Monitoring and Modeling: Networks, Methods, and Innovative Data Analyses II – (Recording

-- Pollutants & Contaminants and their Impacts on Human Health (e.g., PFAS, Black Carbon, etc.)
+) - Session 7: Pollutants & Contaminants and their Impacts on Human Health (e.g., PFAS, Black Carbon, etc.) – (Recording

 Student engagement